🔥 SEAI Grant Alert: Secure up to €8,000 in government funding before 2026 updates!

-If you're looking for the single most effective way to make your Irish home warmer, reduce your energy bills, and give it a stunning modern facelift, external wall insulation (EWI) is the answer.
-This guide provides everything you need to know about transforming your property with an external insulation system.
+External insulation (often referred to as external wall insulation or EWI) is the single most effective way to make your Irish home warmer, reduce your energy bills, and give it a stunning modern facelift.
+This comprehensive guide to external insulation in Ireland provides everything you need to know about transforming your property.

 What is External Wall Insulation?

 Think of it as giving your home a permanent, high-performance winter coat.
-It is the preferred method for insulating solid wall properties common across Ireland, such as homes built from concrete block or brick, which don't have a cavity that can be filled.
+The insulation of external walls is the preferred method for retrofitting solid wall properties common across Ireland (such as hollow block or solid brick homes) which lack a cavity that can be filled.
+Whether you call it exterior wall insulation, outside wall insulation, outdoor wall insulation, or wall insulation exterior, applying this outside insulation directly to the facade is the gold standard for exterior house insulation.

 Modern home with a perfect external wall insulation finish